Transfer a business as a going concern (VAT Notice 700/9)

 In certain circumstances the buyer can apply to keep the seller’s VAT registration number.
 As part of that application both the seller and the buyer must agree to the consequences of reallocation.

-The transfer of a VAT registration number can be requested using HMRC online services or by a completing form VAT68.
+The transfer of a VAT registration number can be requested using HMRC online services or by completing form VAT68.

-Consequences of transferring a VAT registration number are legally binding on both parties and include the transfer of any VAT liability to the buyer.
+The consequences of transferring a VAT registration number are legally binding on both parties and include the transfer of any VAT liability to the buyer.
 The buyer’s liable for any outstanding VAT from the seller’s registration including VAT on stocks and assets kept by the seller.
 But the seller is no longer entitled to any repayments of VAT or unclaimed input tax whether these amounts refer to periods before or after the transfer.

 The consequences also include the transfer of entitlement to unclaimed VAT bad debt relief on debts incurred by the seller of the business.
 But, the buyer also takes the requirement to repay input tax claimed by the seller on supplies he received and which have subsequently become the subject of a bad debt relief claim made by the supplier or if the supplies remain unpaid after 6 months.

-3.6 Business records
+3.4 Business records